nicolezhu/nicolezhu.github.io/_posts/2014-11-22-wildhacks.md

 `caffeine intake`

-+ does 1 pack of Capri Sun
++ does 1 pack of Capri Sun count